pachyderm/pachyderm/README.md

 a webserver.
 This completely democratizes MapReduce by decoupling it from a single platform, such as the JVM.

-Thanks to Docker, Pachyderm can seemlessly integrate external libraries.
+Thanks to Docker, Pachyderm can seamlessly integrate external libraries.
 For example, suppose you want to perform computer vision on a large set of images.
 Creating this job is as simple as running `npm install opencv` inside a Docker container and creating a node.js server, which uses this library on its `/map` route.